vnarek/vnarek.github.io/content/project-wordoc.md

 # Tech-stack

 I could write this in a combination of GO on the backend and JS on the frontend, which would be probably easier for me to actually finish.
-I would not learn anything new .
+I would not learn anything new.
 Maybe would in regards to the JS, but not on the backend.

 Or I can go more unconventional route and treat this as an toy/hobby project for me to try new stuff.
 I could write the API in .NET with F#.
 This would make the finishing of the project much harder.